juju/juju/README.md

 defined in the env: OS_USERNAME, OS_TENANT_NAME, OS_PASSWORD,
 OS_AUTH_URL, OS_REGION_NAME, which selects the public container.
 It uploads tools to the path that matches to local path (releases/).
-It uploads metadata to a path that matches the local path (v1/), then it uploads any 1.18 tools I can find to the historic path (tools/).
+It uploads metadata to a path that matches the local path (v1/).

 ## Configure clients to use the published tools